By Chet Yarbrough

 In the formative years of government, Ferling shows “Jefferson and Hamilton” as representatives of opposing parties who have a great deal to do with forging the future of America.

-The fascinating value of Ferling’s book is how these two men and their beliefs are built on life experiences that formed their characters.
-Though Jefferson is against slavery, he believes blacks are inherently inferior.
-Jefferson slaves are property and, with the exception of the Hemming’s offspring, Jefferson refuses to release any slaves during his life time.
+The fascinating value of Ferling’s book is how these two men, and their beliefs are built on life experiences that formed their characters.
 Jefferson, through marriage and inheritance, becomes a wealthy landowner but lives life as a profligate who squanders his family fortune.
 Jefferson graduates from William and Mary and becomes a lawyer.
 Ferling explains that Jefferson believes his years as an American diplomat in Paris are the best years of his life.
 Though Jefferson leaves Paris in 1789, he supports France’s revolution; even as it murders the royal family who supported America’s war for independence.
-Jefferson believes periodic revolution is a good thing; despite the near term consequence of “The Terror” in France (its human butchery and property destruction).
+Jefferson believes periodic revolution is a good thing; despite the near-term consequence of “The Terror” in France (its human butchery and property destruction).

 In contrast to Jefferson’s birth into a conventional American family, Hamilton is born out-of-wedlock in the West Indies.
-He works for a merchant in the West Indies and becomes acquainted with mercantilism and the importance of business.
 Because of Hamilton’s hard work ethic, he is supported by his West Indies employer as an émigré to America.
 Hamilton exhibits an extraordinary ability to get things done.
 With his West Indies employer’s financial assistance, Hamilton enrolls in King’s college.
 He becomes a lawyer with ambition to participate in the formation of the American nation.

 Both Jefferson and Hamilton are shown by Ferling to be in direct conflict on the purpose of the federal government.
 Jefferson emphasizes State’s rights while Hamilton argues for strong Federal oversight.
 Jefferson looks to the States for national defense while Hamilton argues for a standing army.
 Jefferson opposes creation of a national bank while Hamilton insists on federalized control of the value of money.
 Jefferson believes the economic future of America is dependent upon farming while Hamilton believes mercantilism. industrialization, and trade should be at the center of economic growth.